The Boy and the Vacuum Cleaner

 One of the new members, a mother of a 24-year-old son with Asperger’s, opened up and talked about how hard it is receiving the wedding invitations and college graduation announcements of her friends’ children.
 How difficult it is when your child doesn’t meet the typical milestones.
 And I knew – oh, how I knew the emotions she described.
 It’s not that our children have disappointed us – it’s not that at all.
 It’s that we wish things didn’t have to be so hard for them, and for us.
 It’s that we fear the future.
 For some of us, it starts with the not-pointing-at-things-to-show-them-to-us.
 Then there’s the not-talking.
 For others, it’s the not-potty-training or not-making-eye-contact.
 Or all of the above.
 And plenty more.

 But then, while talking, we realized that our kids have different milestones, and that’s okay.
 Because whether or not they ever meet those typical milestones, we celebrate the ones they do meet.
-Like, in Nigel’s case, not shrieking in a public restroom – that was huge for me.
+Like, in Neil’s case, not shrieking in a public restroom – that was huge for me.
 Being mainstreamed in a regular classroom (with full-time one-on-one aides, but still – huge).
 Going to the grocery store without distress – anywhere, really.
 Those are some of my milestones.
 And only those close to us and other ASD parents can really get how huge those milestones are.

 Take for example, when I was at work yesterday.
-The boys were home because of Veterans Day, but Nigel needed to go to his school for wrestling practice (participation in a team sport – huge!) for two hours.
+The boys were home because of Veterans Day, but Neil needed to go to his school for wrestling practice (participation in a team sport – huge!) for two hours.
 Since he’s been successful with riding his bike to and from school every day, I took a major leap of faith and thought that he could handle riding there and then home afterward.
 I told him he had to call me as soon as he got home to let me know.
 We calculated that he would be home by 10:30 and would call as soon as he put his bike away.
-Aidan would be home to let him in.
+Adam would be home to let him in.

 So I’m at work and 10:30 rolls around.
 Of course, I’ve been anxious pretty much the whole morning.
 But the phone rings right on time (big!), and it’s him.
 However, from the background noise, I can tell that he’s not at home.
 Semi-panic, or pre-panic, sets in.
 “Where are you?”
 I ask.
 He tells me that he’s still at the school, that he was mistaken about the time practice started, which was an hour later than he’d thought, so he wouldn’t be home for another hour.
 So, even though his instructions had been to call me when he got home, he realized that he should call me at 10:30 anyway to let me know that the situation had changed.
 He didn’t say that, but that’s what happened.
-And I about fell out of my chair.
+And I about fell out of my chair in shock.

 I thanked him for being so responsible.
 I could barely get the words out.
-In shock, I turned to my co-worker to try to share the moment with her.
+Dumbstruck, I turned to my co-worker to try to share the moment with her.
 Of course, she didn’t get it at all.
 What’s the big deal about a 15-year-old doing that?
 I tried to turn it into a teachable moment by describing my son’s challenges and how autism affects him.
 Not a flicker of understanding.

 We have different milestones for our kids, but we do have them.
 And it’s so affirming to know people who understand those milestones, and celebrate them with us.
 My co-worker has known me for five years and didn’t understand.
 Those two women had known me for one hour, and they were celebrating with me.
 Best.
 Meeting.
 Ever.
 And that’s a milestone too.